"Enter into His gates with thanksgiving,

 (Psalm 100:4, NKJV)

-Although most of us don't live in Jerusalem and the temple no longer exists, we can still do as the writer says.
-Whether we are praying in private or attending worship services at the church or elsewhere we can enter His gates in with thanksgiving and His courts with praise.
+Whether we are praying in private, at a Thanksgiving Dinner, or attending worship services at the church, or elsewhere, we can enter His gates with thanksgiving and His courts with praise.

 In 1742 on a Sunday night, John Wesley journeyed into an oppressed section of Newcastle, U.K.